-Eleven claims totalling 4,853 hectares were staked in the Eastern Athabasca during the summer of 2022.
-Six of the new claims were staked at Larocque East to cover an interpreted, approximately 4km long western extension of the Kernaghan Lake conductive trend and link the Larocque East and Larocque West projects.
-Two claims staked 16km northwest of the McArthur River Mine form the new Rapid River Project, which is interpreted to cover approximately 2.5km of the Ens Lake conductive trend and a 3.5km extension of the Fox Lake trend, host of the Fox Lake Deposit.
+Sixteen claims totalling 14,816 hectares were staked in the eastern part of the Athabasca Basin during 2022.
+Six of the new claims were staked at Larocque East to cover an interpreted, approximately 4 kilometre long western extension of the Kernaghan Lake conductive trend and link the Larocque East and Larocque West projects.
+Two claims staked 16 kilometres northwest of the McArthur River mine form the new Rapid River Project, which is interpreted to cover approximately 2.5 kilometres of the Ens Lake conductive trend and a 3.5 kilometre extension of the Fox Lake trend, host of the Fox Lake Deposit.
 One additional claim was staked to link the Madison and 2Z projects.
-Two additional claims were staked contiguous with the Evergreen project to cover extensions of conductive trends defined within the project.
+Three additional claims were staked contiguous with the Evergreen project to cover extensions of conductive trends defined within the project.
+One additional claim was staked at the Ranger property which expanded coverage of magnetic low basement lithologies, potentially hosting conductors worthy of exploring.
+Three claims were staked which comprised a portion of the original Cable property that was previously lapsed by the Company.
+These claims host underexplored magnetic low and potentially conductive corridors and the fringes of neighboring magnetic highs.

-In September 2022, the Company lapsed all the mineral claims underlying the Cable, Eagle, Horizon, and Whitewater East properties, as well of one of the five Whitewater mineral claims.
+In September 2022, the Company lapsed all the mineral claims underlying the Cable (subsequently partially re-staked), Eagle, Horizon, and Whitewater East properties, as well of one of the five Whitewater mineral claims.
 These claims were lapsed pursuant to the Company's ongoing property portfolio evaluation process.